 But do not believe that smart bombs will do the trick.
 If there is to be war, know the true cost, a cost understood by the generals and under-stated by armchair warmongers.

 A war in Korea would come home to haunt us all.
 The wailing of pain will not be confined to the peninsula.

-Steve Evans is a Fairfax Media journalist.
-Until recently, he was the BBC's Korea correspondent covering North and South Korea.
+Steve Evans is a Fairfax Media journalist and a former BBC correspondent in South Korea.